Etoposide (Eposin, Etopophos, Vepesid)

 - Loss of appetite happens to about 1 in 8 (12%) people

 Between 1 and 10 in every 100 people have one or more of these.

 - Women may stop having periods (amenorrhoea) but this may only be temporary

 - Loss of fertility – you may not be able to become pregnant or father a child after this treatment.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
 Men may be able to store sperm before starting treatment

 - Reddening of the skin in areas where you have had radiotherapy in the past,.
 The skin may get dry and flaky and feel sore and hot – this goes away on its own but keep affected areas out of the sun

 - Diarrhoea or constipation

-- An allergic reaction during the treatment – let your nurse know straight away if you have sudden flushing or skin rashes, swelling of the face, lips or tongue, or breathlessness
+- An allergic reaction during the treatment – let your nurse or doctor know straight away if you have a sudden skin rash, itching, breathlessness or swelling of the lips, face or throat

 - Abdominal (tummy) pain